cepthomas/c_bag_of_tricks/README.md

 # c-bag-of-tricks
 - An ever-expanding collection of the C things I seem to use repeatedly.
 The primary focus is on utilities for embedded systems.
 There are lots of other ways to do this but I find most to be over-complicated.
 - There is some dynamic allocation, maybe I can make it all static eventually.
-No assert() used.
-Or monitor for overflow?
-TODO
+No assert() are used.
 - No dependencies on third party components.
 - They all (except pnut) use the opaque pointer (pimpl) idiom.
 - Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.
-- Only cpp style comments supported.
 - A VS Code workspace using mingw and CMake is supplied.
 Your PATH needs to include mingw.

 ![logo](felix.jpg)

 # Components
+- The components in this collection generally follow the model put forth in [c-modular](https://github.com/cepthomas/c-modular).
+- If a function returns a pointer, the client now owns it and is responsible for destroying it.
+This doesn't apply to const pointers.

 ## state_machine
 - Semi-hierarchical state machine for C.